 (See also Nutrition in Infants Nutrition in Infants If the delivery was uncomplicated and the neonate is alert and healthy, the neonate can be brought to the mother for feeding immediately.
 Successful breastfeeding is enhanced by putting the... read more .)

-Breast milk is the nutrition of choice.
-The American Academy of Pediatrics (AAP) recommends exclusive breastfeeding for a minimum of 6 months and introduction of appropriate solid food from 6 months to 1 year.
+Breast milk is the nutrition of choice for young infants.
+The American Academy of Pediatrics (AAP) recommends exclusive breastfeeding for a minimum of 6 months and introduction of appropriate solid food from 6 months to 1 year (1 Reference (See also Nutrition in Infants.)
+Breast milk is the nutrition of choice for young infants.
+The American Academy of Pediatrics (AAP) recommends exclusive breastfeeding for a minimum of 6 months... read more ).
 Beyond 1 year, breastfeeding continues for as long as both infant and mother desire, although after 1 year, breastfeeding should complement a full diet of solid foods Solid Foods in Infancy The World Health Organization (WHO) and American Academy of Pediatrics (AAP) recommend exclusive breastfeeding for about 6 months, with introduction of solid foods thereafter.
 Other organizations... read more and fluids.
 To encourage breastfeeding, practitioners should begin discussions prenatally, mentioning the multiple advantages:

 For the child: Nutritional and cognitive advantages and protection against infection, allergies, obesity, Crohn disease, and diabetes